Kukuster/SumStatsRehab/README.md

 ```
 where `INPUT_GWAS_FILE` is the path to the GWAS SS file with the corresponding config file at `*.json`

-as a result it will generate the main plot: stacked histogram plot, and an addtional bar chart plot for each of the bins in the stacked histogram plot.
+as a result, it will generate the main plot: stacked histogram plot, and an additional bar chart plot for each of the bins in the stacked histogram plot.

-This plots will popup in a new matplotlib window.
+These plots will pop up in a new matplotlib window.

 The stacked histogram maps the number of invalid SNPs against p-value, allowing assessment of the distribution of invalid SNPs by significance.
 On the histogram, valid SNPs are shown as blue, and SNPs that have issues are shown as red.
-Height of the red plot over each bin with the red caption represents the proportion of invalid SNPs in the corresponding bin.
+The height of the red plot over each bin with the red caption represents the proportion of invalid SNPs in the corresponding bin.

 ![WojcikG_PMID_htn gz](https://user-images.githubusercontent.com/12045236/140248528-8ed3bc3f-b53e-4cef-af46-6d60d9899bcc.png)